Premier League kits 2020/21 – rumours and confirmed team kits

 Under Armour are never afraid to go bold with their designs, and this year is no exception with a red body slashed across with a white sash.
 When the club was first formed, players would frequently play while wearing a physical sash over their shirts, hence the throwback here.

-The away kit is yet to be revealed but expect a darker colour, as the third kit is a direct opposite of the home shirt – white with a red sash.
+The third kit is almost a direct opposite of the home shirt – a white kit slashed with red.

 Tottenham kit – confirmed